 Description: Herbaceous perennial

 Native regions and distribution: Native to northeastern, north central and southeastern U.S. and southern Canada but deforestation has expanded its range so it is now found throughout the U.S., Canada, and in parts of Europe where it is considered invasive.
 It is also found in Japan.

-Urban habitat: grows best in open sun and can thrive in disturbed habitats with high pH levels in soil; found in un-mowed meadows, sandy roadsides, vacant lots, along railroad tracks
+Urban habitat: Grows best in open sun and can thrive in disturbed habitats with high pH levels in soil.
+Commonly found in un-mowed meadows, sandy roadsides, vacant lots, waste dumps and along railroad tracks.

-Ecological function: disturbance-adapted colonizer; host plant for larvae of the Monarch butterfly; produces nectar
+Ecological function: Disturbance-adapted colonizer.
+Food and habitat for wildlife including as the main host plant for larvae of the Monarch butterfly.